Json-To-String/JPAstro/README.md

 # Current working summary of project:
+(Writeup/Masters Project Report will be included in the repo soon) (Presentation will be added as well)

 * Take 5437 objects from [Wittmann et al.](https://iopscience.iop.org/article/10.3847/1538-4365/ab4998)
 * 7 distinct classes from paper - grouped into 2 / binary classification